Nefomemes/battlelog.js/tutorials/Interacting with the Battlelog API yourself.md

 ## Endpoints

-This is not in the scope of this tutorial.
+This is not the scope of this tutorial.
 But in the future perhaps I will try to fully document Battlelog API and stuff.